What you probably never knew about candida

 Bacterial flora is the bacteria that naturally populate all the non-sterile areas of your body, starting at birth.
 These include the mouth, nose, ears, throat, oesophagus, large airways, intestines, the skin, and the genital areas.
 It means they are meant to be there and have a purpose.
 For example, certain intestinal bacteria help form Vit K2, which enhances blood clot formation.

 There is more than one way that your body fights disease.
 For example, bacterial flora is essential to prevent disease-causing bacteria, fungi, and viruses — from infecting you.
-They live mostly in mucus membranes in the body.
+They live primarily in mucus membranes in the body.

-Then there are white blood cells called neutrophils that offer primary protection against invading germs in your bloodstream.
+Then white blood cells called neutrophils offer primary protection against invading germs in your bloodstream.
 They function like little soldiers that attack and kill any invading microbe (germ).
 For example, they will kill a fungal spore or virus that you inhale through your nose.
 Neutrophils prevent thrush (an oral yeast infection) in healthy people.

 In a person with a suppressed immune system (like HIV), neutrophils are not active or plentiful, and bacterial overgrowth (Candida) occurs.
 A person’s diet can also foster bacterial overgrowth, for example, lots of sugar (look out for malt, barley malt, malted barley or maltodextrin), white bread and aged products.